Amplicode/amplicode-frontend/CONTRIBUTING.md

 We are using [@graphql-codegen/gql-tag-operations-preset](https://www.graphql-code-generator.com/docs/presets/gql-tag-operations) to generate TypeScript types based on GraphQL operations and schema.
 Generated types are located in `src/gql` and we install them as a local package in order for them to be available in any place of the application by the same path.
 Read above link for more details.

 **There is a caveat!** Generated TypeScript types are using `@graphql-typed-document-node/core` package.
 It is a transitive dependency of `@apollo/client`.
 When using npm 7 it is installed on top level and is therefore usable by `src/gql`.
 When using npm 8 it is installed in `node_modules` inside `@apollo/client` folder and is therefore inaccessible.
 As a workaround, we are adding it as a dev dependency to `src/gql`.
 When updating `@apollo/client` to a version that uses new major version of `@graphql-typed-document-node/core` we should manually update mentioned dev dependency in the template.

+### Collection EJS Templates (List, Cards, Table)

+Codegen has an ability to generate three types of screens for collection of entities - List, Cards and Table.

+`List` and `Cards` templates provide ability to generate collection components in three modes.
+Variant of component should be configured in `mode` variable (passed to the template from `templateModel`):

+* `mode = 'edit'` - default mode which is used when collection items could be edited via additional component (`itemComponentName`)
+* `mode = 'view'` - no additional item component provided
+* `mode = 'view with details'` - here item component is the component that show item details without ability to edit

+Beside mode, there are additional options for template config:

+* `withDeleteAction` - defines if delete button should be on screen or not.
+Yes if `deleteMutationName` and `deleteMutationString` provided
+* `withItemComponent` - defines if item component defined and passed in `itemComponentName`